Our Future Path! A plan for a better world!

 Another problem is that independent candidates miss out, since they do not have the backing of a political party nor the money that was contributed to it.
 We also now have PACs (Political Action Committees) that can collect and spend unlimited amounts in support of a candidate.
 There is also a lot of money coming from outside the state or district that the candidate would be representing, which gives these outsiders the ability to buy influence.

 There is also a vast amount of negative advertising, exaggerations, fake news, and outright lies that come from the candidates and their supporters.
 It has been said that knowledge (facts, information and skills) is power.
 However, that only works when the facts and information are true.
-When they are false, you actually lose power.
-Studies have shown that people will often believe what they first hear, even if they later learn that what they heard is not true.
-This and many other manipulative tricks can lead too many people to vote for the biggest liars and cheats.
-Electing liars and cheats leads to government corruption and a lot of wasted taxpayer money.
+When they are false, we lose power.

 Government’s Role